hamlibdk/HAMLIB-SDK/README.md

 - Download the latest **Update** packages from https://sourceforge.net/projects/hamlib-sdk/files/Windows/JTSDK-4.0-Stream/

 ************************************************************************************
-There are no current update packages available.
+The current update deployment package - [JTSDK64-4.0.0-U1][] - can be downloaded at https://sourceforge.net/projects/hamlib-sdk/files/Windows/JTSDK-4.0-Stream/JTSDK64-4.0.0-U1.exe
 ************************************************************************************

-- Deploy the **Update** package (if it is available and if it exists) [JTSDK64-4.0.0-U1][] to your JTSDK install directory.
+- Deploy the **Update** package [JTSDK64-4.0.0-U1][] to your JTSDK install directory.

 Updates may be required for the [MSYS2][] environment.
 Therefore the "profile" directory for [MSYS2][] may be deleted and re-created.